nodejs/node/doc/api/tls.markdown

 `function (response) { }`

-This event will be emitted if `requestOCSP` option was set. `response` is a buffer object, containing server's OCSP response.
+This event will be emitted if `requestOCSP` option was set. `response` is a buffer object, containing server’s OCSP response.

-Traditionally, the `response` is a signed object from the server's CA that contains information about server's certificate revocation status.
+Traditionally, the `response` is a signed object from the server’s CA that contains information about server’s certificate revocation status.

 ### tlsSocket.encrypted